AndreasL7/airbnb/README.md

+# Project Title: Waterbnb — Visualisation Tool for Airbnb Investors and Landlords

 # Project Description

-Welcome to the DBA3702 Descriptive Analytics with R GitHub repository.
-This repository contains all the materials, code, and documentation for our project focused on Descriptive Analytics using R. In this project, we address a critical problem in the short-term rental market, particularly with Airbnb, by providing solutions for prospective investors and existing landlords.
+Welcome to my DBA3702 Descriptive Analytics with R GitHub repository.
+This repository contains all the materials, code, and documentation for my project focused on Descriptive Analytics using R. In this project, my team and I address a critical problem in the short-term rental market, particularly with Airbnb, by providing solutions for prospective investors and existing landlords.

 # Introduction and Motivation